open-telemetry/opentelemetry-php-contrib/src/Logs/Monolog/README.md

 If you use [OpenTelemetry SDK autoloading](https://opentelemetry.io/docs/instrumentation/php/sdk/#autoloading), you can retrieve the global logger provider.
 That may be a no-op implementation if there was any misconfiguration.

-See [./example/autoload-sdk.php](autoload-sdk example) for how to use autoloading with the OpenTelemetry SDK.
+See [autoload-sdk example](./example/autoload-sdk.php) for how to use autoloading with the OpenTelemetry SDK.

-## Create a Logger
+### Create a Logger

 Finally, add the handler to a Monolog logger: